ALLSHIPS™ AUTOMATION

+This case study demonstrates how to automate a business of one, in this case I chose to automate an automation consultancy.
 The businesses with the most to gain from smart automation are consistently the ones with the least access to it.
 Enterprise organizations have entire departments dedicated to optimizing their workflows.
 Small and midsize businesses get generic SaaS tools and YouTube tutorials.
-That gap has always bothered me and after twenty years building at the intersection of design, technology, and business strategy, I decided to close it.
-AllShips grew out of that frustration and out of a curiosity about what would happen if I tried.
+That gap has always bothered me — and after twenty years building at the intersection of design, technology, and business strategy, I decided to close it.
+AllShips grew out of that frustration — and out of a curiosity about what would happen if I tried.
 I wanted to build a consultancy that brings the same caliber of systems thinking to a ten-person construction company or a growing law practice that a Fortune 500 gets from its internal ops team.
 Not a watered-down version.
 The real thing, designed around how each client's business actually works.

 [NO TIME TO READ?]